AlexsLemonade/scpca-nf/internal-instructions.md

 Follow the below steps to add support for additional references:

 1. Download the desired `fasta` and `gtf` files for the organism of choice from `Ensembl`.
-Add these to the `S3://scpca-references` bucket with the following directory structure:
+Add these to the `S3://scpca-references` bucket with the following directory structure, where the root directory here corresponds to the `organism` and the subdirectory corresponds to the ensembl `version`:

 ```
 homo_sapiens